César Rodríguez Garavito

-César Rodríguez-Garavito (born in Colombia, 1971) is an international human rights and environmental law scholar and practitioner.
-He is a Professor of Clinical Law and Chair of the Center for Human Rights and Global Justice at New York University School of Law.
-Rodríguez-Garavito is the founding director of the Earth Rights Advocacy Clinic, the Climate Litigation Accelerator, and the Future of Human Rights Practicum at NYU Law.
-He is also the editor-in-chief of Open Global Rights, a leading online opinion portal in the human rights field.
+César Rodríguez-Garavito (born in Colombia, 1971) is an Earth rights and human rights scholar and field lawyer.
+He is a Professor of Law and Chair of the Center for Human Rights and Global Justice at New York University School of Law.
+Rodríguez-Garavito is the founding director of the NYU More-Than-Human Life (MOTH) Program and NYU Earth Rights Research and Action (TERRA).

-A lawyer and sociologist by training, Rodríguez-Garavito is the author of numerous books and articles on climate change litigation, the human rights movement, socio-environmental conflicts, Indigenous rights, and business and human rights.
+A lawyer and sociologist by training, Rodríguez-Garavito is the author of numerous books and articles on more-than-human (MOTH) rights, climate change litigation, the human rights movement, socio-environmental conflicts, Indigenous rights, and business and human rights.
 He has served as an Adjunct Judge of the Constitutional Court of Colombia, an expert witness of the Inter-American Court of Human Rights, and a litigator in prominent climate change, Indigenous rights, and socioeconomic rights cases.
 He is also a member of the Science Panel for the Amazon, an expert group of distinguished scientists, Indigenous leaders, scholars, and others that assesses the state of the Amazon and issues evidence-based findings and recommendations.